Waxomancy A-Z Wax Meanings

 Empty Basin / Hollow Cup

 Indicates extraction of density from that zone.
-Space was created through combustion.
+Space was created through transmutation.

 Edges (Raised or Sharp)